xingt-tang/xingt-tang.github.io/_news/wsdm_paper.md

 ---
 layout: post
-date: 2024-10-24
+date: 2025-10-24
 inline: true
 ---

-One paper about fusion learning for CTR prediction is accepted by WSDM 2025.
+One paper about multi-scenario multi-task recommendation is accepted by WSDM 2026.